webtranslateit/webtranslateit/readme.md

       -l, --locale=<s>        ISO code of locale(s) to push -t, --target            Upload all target files
-      -f, --force             Force push (bypass conditional requests to WTI) -o, --low-priority      WTI will process this file with a low priority -m, --merge             Force WTI to merge this file -i, --ignore-missing    Force WTI to not obsolete missing strings -n, --minor             Minor Changes.
+      -f, --force             Force push (bypass conditional requests to WTI) -m, --merge             Force WTI to merge this file -i, --ignore-missing    Force WTI to not obsolete missing strings -n, --minor             Minor Changes.
 When pushing a master file, prevents